flutter/plugins/packages/firebase_auth/README.md

       password: 'a password',
     );
 ```
-For extra error checking, assert that the user was created successfully.
+For more details on registering a user, see the example directory.

 ```dart
 assert (user != null);